laurenchen0631/English-Learning/GRE/Arithmetic/Tips.md

 	- Example: M and P travelled from A to B at the same time.
 M travelled at 60mph, and P travelled at 40 mph.
 When m had arrived at B, P was still 50 miles away.
 What the distance between A and B?
 		- D = 60T, D - 50 = 40T --> T = 2.5, D = 60*2.5 = 150
 	- Example2: K drove from A to B at speed of 60mph, turned around, and returned at at 80mph.
 4 hours before the end of trip, he was still approaching B, only 15 miles away from B. What is the distance between A and B.
-		- From P (point 4 hours ago) to B back A A is 4 hours.
+		- From P (point 4 hours ago) to B back A is 4 hours.
 		- Time from P to B is 15/60 = 0.25hr
 		- Thus time from B to A is 4 - 0.25 = 3.75
 		- Distance = 3.75 * 80 = 300 miles